sbraden/circle-craters/README.rst

     make: pyrcc4: Command not found.

 If you see this message install the Python Qt4 developer tools by running:

     $sudo apt-get install pyqt4-dev-tool.

+Another commmon error:

     make: sphinx-build: Command not found

 If you see this message install the python sphinx library by running:

     $ sudo apt-get install python-sphinx